Sizing Clearance Holes for HDG Fasteners

 When clearance holes are designed for hot-dip galvanized coatings, the type of connection plays a significant role in the clearance hole size.

-For hot-dip galvanized bearing type connections, Section J3.2 of the AISC Manual of Steel Construction: Load and Resistance Factor Design (LRFD manual) states oversized holes are not to be used in bearing type connections.
-Consequently, this may necessitate unblocking or cleaning of the hole after galvanizing.
+Depending on the type of structural connection, through holes may be oversized if they are to contain a galvanized bolt after assembly.
+Section J3.2 of the AISC Manual of Steel Construction: Load and Resistance Factor Design (LRFD manual) states oversized holes are not to be used in bearing type connections.
+Consequently, this may necessitate unblocking or reaming of the hole after galvanizing.

-For other types of connections that require more hole clearance for alignment reasons, the maximum dimensions for oversizing can be found within Section J3.1, Table J3.3 of the AISC LRFD manual, or in Table 1.
+For other types of connections that require more hole clearance for alignment reasons, the maximum dimensions for oversizing can be found within Section J3.1, Table J3.3 of the AISC LRFD manual, or in Table 1 of this article.

 When oversized holes are used, the designer must evaluate the reduction in slip capacity due to the reduction in the connection area in order to ensure slip does not occur.
 Relevant specifications require the design slip resistance be reduced 15% for connections using oversized through-holes which leads to additional bolts in the connection design.
 Furthermore, the use of oversized holes may not be allowed for certain designs such as bolted splices of bridge girders.
 Using hot-dip galvanized fasteners for bolted connections is a very effective way to provide corrosion protection for your structure.
 By making hole size allowances ahead of time at the drawing board, you will ultimately save time and money down the road by assisting in a quick, easy installation.